Dking07/fivem-speed-gain-fix/README.md

 * Removes speed ​​gains when going over bumps, potholes, and the like.
 * Removes speed ​​gain when using double clutching.
+* Remove tire related bugs, such as the off-road tire increasing grip and preventing the vehicle from being lowered by shooting the wheels/suspension.

 ## PURCHASE